-- HB25-1169, more than any other recent legislation, infringes on constitutional rule authority to regulate zoning, a matter of local concern - HB25-1169's blunt approach rejects long-range community planning and the efforts of local governments to comply with 2024 land use legislation - HB25-1169 creates a privileged class of landowners and requires local governments to provide inequitable special treatment - HB-1169 is the most aggressive legislation of its type in the nation and lacks connection to protections to prevent fraud
+- HB25-1169, more than any other recent legislation, infringes on constitutional rule authority to regulate zoning, a matter of local concern. - HB25-1169's blunt approach rejects long-range community planning and efforts of local governments to comply with 2024 land use legislation. - HB25-1169 doesn't limit land speculation or fraudulent circumvention of reasonable planning processes. - HB25-1169 creates a privileged class of landowners and requires local governments to provide inequitable special treatment. - HB-1169 is the most aggressive legislation of its type in the nation and lacks connection to affordable housing or protections to prevent fraud, such as long-term prior ownership or definitions that allow for proper implementation.

 This proposal is not supported by a demonstrated need or problem with rezoning applications for religious or educational institutions.
 Local governments have spent significant time and resources on work related to 2024 land use laws, and YIGBY flies in the face of that work.
-Without stronger affordability standards, nothing in this prevents these institutions from focusing primarily on luxury developments that do not help solve our housing crisis.
+Without affordability standards, nothing in this prevents these institutions from focusing on luxury developments that do not help solve our housing crisis.
 Further, other entities could take advantage of YIGBY by forming a faith-based organization for only a few years before bypassing zoning ordinances.

-YOUR OPPOSITION RESPECTFULLY REQUESTED
+YOUR OPPOSITION IS RESPECTFULLY REQUESTED

 YIGBY is an aggressive, untested, and unconstitutional interference that relies on preemptions, not partnership.
-The bill establishes the state's public policy for solving the housing crisis as one of rejecting sound long-range community planning, telling Coloradans that their desires for the future of their communities don't matter, and leaving the consequences to local governments.
+The bill establishes the state's public policy for solving the housing as one of rejecting sound long-range community planning, telling Coloradans that their desires for the future of their communities don't matter, and leaving the consequences to local governments.